iamanasinam/iamanasinam/README.md

 # GitHub Activity

-Most of my production work is built for clients and private systems, so public repositories only represent part of my day-to-day engineering work.
+A significant amount of my engineering work is built for clients and private production systems, so public repositories represent only part of my day-to-day development activity.

 <div align="center">